medcomdk/dk-medcom-terminology/input/pagecontent/index.md

 [ValueSets](https://www.hl7.org/fhir/valueset.html) specifies a set of codes drawn from one or more CodeSystems, intended for use in a particular context.
 A ValueSet constitutes the selection of possible codes that can be used for a specific codable element in a profile.
 An example of a ValueSet defined by MedCom is [MedComHospitalNotificationMessageActivityCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-hospitalNotification-messageActivities.html), which describes the possible activities for at HospitalNotification message e.g., an admit-inpatient message.
 The ValueSet [MedComCareCommunicationMessageActivityCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-careCommunication-messagingActivities.html) is another example, which includes codes to describe the possible activities for a CareCommunication message.
 Both ValueSets are originated from the same CodeSystem [MedComMessagingActivityCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/CodeSystem-medcom-messaging-activityCodes.html).

-Some ValueSets are intensional defined, meaning that all codes from a CodeSystem is included.
+Some ValueSets are intensional defined, meaning that all codes from a CodeSystem are included.
 Whenever the CodeSystem is updated, so is the ValueSet.
 For intensional defined ValueSets, there will always only be one active ValueSets, with a date for latest update.
-ValueSets used to describe the content of a message, such as [MedComCareCommunicationCategoryCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-careCommunication-categories.html)
+This way of defining ValueSets will account for ValueSets used to describe the content of a message, such as [MedComCareCommunicationCategoryCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-careCommunication-categories.html).
+Therefore vendors shall expect that the codes in this type of ValueSets will change, based on the requirements in the healthcare sector.

-Other ValueSets are extensional defined, meaning that means that codes from CodeSystems are explicitly listed in each ValueSet.
-Therefore, will ValueSets not automatically be expanded when a CodeSystem is, it requires a change in the ValueSet.
-These ValueSets are used to describe the codes used for routing of a message and the logical setup within a system, such as [MedComHospitalNotificationMessageActivityCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-hospitalNotification-messageActivities.html).
-There may be more than one active ValueSet, as this typr of changes often takes time to implement.
+Other ValueSets are extensional defined, meaning that codes from CodeSystems are explicitly listed in each ValueSet.
+Therefore, will ValueSets not be automatically updated when a CodeSystem is, it requires a change in the ValueSet.
+This applies for ValueSets including codes used for routing of a message and the logical setup within a system, such as [MedComHospitalNotificationMessageActivityCodes](https://build.fhir.org/ig/medcomdk/dk-medcom-terminology/ValueSet-medcom-hospitalNotification-messageActivities.html).
+There may be more than one active ValueSet, as changes in this type of ValueSet often takes time to implement.

 #### ConceptMaps